Hartford Warns It Could File for Bankruptcy -- Update

-Hartford officials said Thursday it will likely file for bankruptcy in 60 days unless Connecticut provides help for the cash-strapped capital city in the midst of a fiscal emergency.
+Hartford officials said Thursday it would likely file for bankruptcy in 60 days unless Connecticut provides help for the capital city in the midst of a fiscal emergency.

 Continue Reading Below

-"We face the greatest fiscal crisis in our city's history," officials said in a letter signed by Mayor Luke Bronin, Treasurer Adam Cloud and Thomas Clarke II, president of the court of common council.
+"We face the greatest fiscal crisis in our city's history," officials said in a letter signed by Democratic Mayor Luke Bronin, Treasurer Adam Cloud and Thomas Clarke II, president of the Court of Common Council.

 "We could not agree more with the urgency of the situation, particularly for the City of Hartford," a spokeswoman for Mr. Malloy said.
 "We continue to hope to have a full budget adopted by October to mitigate the harm and avoid having towns or cities go through reorganization."

-Democratic Speaker of House Joe Aresimowicz said Wednesday he planned to call for a vote on the budget on Sept.
-14 even though lawmakers have yet to reach a consensus on a spending plan.
+Democratic Speaker of the House Joe Aresimowicz said Wednesday that he planned to call for a Sept.
+14 vote on the budget, even though lawmakers have yet to reach a consensus on a spending plan.
 It is unclear if there will be enough votes in both chambers to pass it.

 Continue Reading Below